styled-icons/styled-icons/README.md

 ## Usage

-All Font Awesome (free), Material, and Octicon icons are available for preview at the [Icon Explorer](https://styled-icons.js.org).
+All Font Awesome (free), Feather, Material, and Octicon icons are available for preview at the [Icon Explorer](https://styled-icons.js.org).

 The entire icon packs are available via the main import and sub-imports: